fubar2/toolfactory-galaxy-server/README.md

 outside the Galaxy tool execution environment to test tools, returning the planemo test reports, log and updated archive to the user's current history.

-3. A history containing 15 demonstration tool generation jobs to rerun and build on.
+3. A history containing [15 demonstration tool generation jobs](https://github.com/fubar2/toolfactory-galaxy-server/tree/main/compose/toolfactory-configurator/files/TFtools) to rerun and build on.
 Samples use bash, python, perl (yes, even perl.
-Galaxy is a very welcoming community..), Rscript and for more discerning users, prolog and lisp.
-Any scriptable language in Conda should work.
+Galaxy is a very welcoming community..), Rscript and even in prolog and lisp to show that just about any scriptable language in Conda should work.

 ## Built on docker-galaxy-stable

-This flavour of the docker-compose infrastructure is based on https://github.com/bgruening/docker-galaxy-stable - there is excellent documentation at that site.
+This flavour of the docker-compose infrastructure is based on [https://github.com/bgruening/docker-galaxy-stable](https://github.com/bgruening/docker-galaxy-stable).
+There is excellent documentation at that site.
 Respect.
-A few minor pointers only are provided below - please refer to the original documentation for details about this extensive infrastructure for Galaxy flavours including cluster and other deployment options.
+A few minor pointers only are provided below - please refer to the original documentation for details about this extensive infrastructure for Galaxy including cluster and other deployment options.

 ## A standalone, pop-up desktop Galaxy appliance

-The Appliance supporting the ToolFactory is a fully featured `docker-galaxy-stable` Galaxy server, ideal for scientists and developers who can use a private pop-up desktop server for learning how Galaxy works, building new tools, using interactive environments and any available toolshed tools to do real work, potentially at scale.
+The Appliance supporting the ToolFactory includes a fully featured Galaxy server, ideal for developers and programmer/analysts from any quantitative discipline new to Galaxy.
+It is a private disposable "pop-up" desktop server for learning how Galaxy works, building new tools, using interactive environments and any available toolshed tools for development.

 ## Private desktop use only is recommended.

-This Appliance has been configured to weaken some of Galaxy's strict job-runner isolation features so it can install and test tools conveniently.
+This Appliance has been configured to weaken some of Galaxy's strict job-runner isolation features so tools can be installed and tested by tools.
-It is safe to run on a private Linux laptop or workstation.
+It is safe to run on a private Linux laptop or workstation where there are no potentially hostile users.

 **Running it on any server accessible from the public internet exposes it to potential miscreants.
 This is strongly discouraged**.